mkrzmr/mkrzmr.github.io/index.md

 ## Welcome to my site.

-I am a third-year PhD student at the Centre for Digital Humanities at Maynooth University.
+I am a fourth-year PhD student at the Centre for Digital Humanities at Maynooth University.
 My research interest is hacktivism as a tool in political communication.
 My thesis investigates political web defacements as a method of contesting online space.
 I am a recipient of the Irish Research Council Postgraduate Scholarship.

-### Registration for EWA20 ~~is now open~~ Has been postponed to early October.
-[Click here to purchase tickets for conference and workshop](https://ewaconference.com/conference-details/registration/)
+### Engaging with Web Archives [EWA] is the first Irish Web Archiving Conference.
+Most papers are available here: https://ewaconference.com/

 =======
-### I will be presenting a paper on my research at the IIPC annual event in Montreal titled ** Website Defacements: Finding Hacktivism in Web Archives ** [See the draft programme here](http://netpreserve.org/ga2020/wac/) CANCELLED
+### I have started to compile a reading list of essentials works around the effects of digital communication.